 $5,000 Canada Greener Homes Grant Program

-On May 27th, 2021, the Federal Government of Canada officially launched the Canada Greener Homes Grants program.
-This rebate program will pay Canadians up to $5,000 for home renovations and upgrades that increase energy efficiency.
+The Canada Greener Homes Grant program pays Canadians up to $5,000 for home renovations and upgrades that increase energy efficiency.

 This program requires homeowners to have pre- AND post-upgrade EnerGuide evaluations done by a certified energy advisor to validate the energy conservation effects of the upgrades.
 Homeowners can receive up to $600 towards the cost of the required pre- and post-retrofit home evaluations (on top of the $5,000 for the renovations themselves).